SkinnyDevi/MU-VR-Experience/readme-assets/user_manual.md

 	<img width="500" height="300" alt="Rift Controller Schematic" src="https://preview.redd.it/osfxjlt9ak911.png?width=2871&format=png&auto=webp&s=098c9d63dfd983b99adc649fc49938ace3b276ae">
 </p>

-To interact with objects, you grab them by pressing the inner controller buttons, the top joystick and resting your thumb on the joystick, as to be simulating grabing a real object.
+To interact with objects, you grab them by pressing the inner controller buttons, the top joystick and resting your thumb on the joystick, as to be simulating grabbing a real object.

-Interactable objects tend to be 3D button like objects with text inside or door handles.
+Interactable objects tend to be 3D button-like objects with text inside or door handles.
 Although the same, in virtual reality, you cannot grab the login and register buttons to login and register.

 Interactable objects may include the following: